Norah240/recipes-/README.md

+Recipe App🫕

-This SwiftUI Recipe App allows users to create, view, and manage their favorite recipes through a simple, intuitive interface.
-The main screen (ContentView) displays a list of recipes as cards, each featuring the recipe title, description, and an optional image.
+This SwiftUI-based app allows users to create, view, and manage recipes.
+The app features a list of recipes presented as cards, with the ability to add, view, and delete individual recipes.

+Features

-Users can add new recipes by tapping the "+" button, which opens the NewRecipeView, where they can enter details for a new recipe.
+Add Recipes: Users can add new recipes by tapping the "+" button in the top-right corner.
+Recipe List: Saved recipes appear as cards in a scrollable view.
+Each card displays the recipe title, description, and an image.
-When a recipe is selected, a RecipeDetailView opens to show the recipe’s full details, including the description, image, and ingredients.
+Detailed Recipe View: Tapping "See All" on a recipe card opens a detailed view, showing the recipe's full description, image, and list of ingredients.
-Users can also delete recipes from this detailed view using a "Delete Recipe" button, which includes a confirmation prompt to prevent accidental deletions.
+Delete Recipes: Users can delete recipes from the detailed view with a confirmation prompt.

+Project Structure💻

+The app consists of the following main components:

+ContentView: The main screen, showing a list of recipes in card format.
+This view includes navigation to add and view recipe details.
-The app uses conditional views to handle cases where there are no saved recipes, displaying a NoRecipesView to encourage users to add their first recipe.
+NoRecipesView: Displayed when there are no saved recipes.
+It encourages users to add their first recipe.
-Each recipe card (RecipeCard) is designed to be visually appealing, with gradient overlays and an easy-to-read format.
+RecipeCard: The visual representation of a recipe on the main screen, including an image, title, description, and a "See All" button.
+RecipeDetailView: A detailed view of a selected recipe, displaying its full information and a delete button.
+Models: Recipe and Ingredient models represent the structure of each recipe and ingredient respectively.

+Setup and Requirements📱

+This project requires:

-This project requires Xcode 12 or higher and Swift 5.3 or later.
+Xcode: Version 12 or higher
+Swift: 5.3 or higher

-It can be customized further by adjusting color themes, adding fields to the Recipe model, or modifying the layout in the RecipeCard and RecipeDetailView components. here are a few screenshots if the app ui :
+here are a few screenshots if the app ui :

 <img width="316" alt="Screenshot 1446-05-02 at 2 15 51 PM" src="https://github.com/user-attachments/assets/f4f0cab1-4106-4e5e-83c2-4fa4c01d72fa">

 <img width="319" alt="Screenshot 1446-05-02 at 2 16 13 PM" src="https://github.com/user-attachments/assets/de505b05-5657-41e8-82d6-c631b4fe6a9c">